 - The first cause could be that the name of the absence type in the Excel file (e.g. special leave) is not identical with the name of the absence type in Personio.

 - The second possible cause is that the required absence types were not created in Personio before the import was attempted.

 - Give the absence types in Excel and those in Personio identical names.
 Make sure that the spacing is correct, too, as missing or double spaces can also result in errors.

 - Ensure that all absence types that exist in your company have been set up in Personio before you import the Excel file.
 Click here to learn how to add absence types in Personio.

 Error message: "Substitute not supported."

 Cause: Absence periods are imported for an absence type that requires a substitute.

-Fix: Note that absences cannot be imported if, under Settings > Absences > Absence type (e.g. Paid vacation), the option Enable substitute request has been set to Required.
+Solution: Please note that absences cannot be imported if, under Settings > Absences > Absence type (e.g. Paid vacation), the option Enable substitute request has been set to Required.
 If this is the case, Personio will assume that every absence entry needs to have a substitute entry.
-To work around this error and import the data successfully, first change the status in the settings from Requried to Optional or None.
+To work around this error and import the data successfully, first change the status in the settings from Required to Optional or None.
 After the import, you can change it back to being required.

 Can't find what you're looking for?